Spain Residence Permit for Foreign Employees

 • Evidence: bank statements, contracts, or investment proof

-Fees depend on the route, nationality, and whether you apply abroad or in Spain.
-Expect separate charges for the national visa, residence authorisation, and TIE card issuance.
-Budget for translations, legalisations, and courier costs in addition to government fees.
+Fees vary depending on the residence route, nationality, and whether the application is submitted abroad through a consulate or within Spain.
+Applicants should expect separate charges for the national visa (if applicable), residence authorisation, and TIE card issuance.

 Common Mistakes That Lead to Application Rejections